pandas-dev/pandas/doc/source/groupby.rst

    s.groupby(level='second').sum()

+As of v0.6, the aggregation functions such as ``sum`` will take the level parameter directly:

+.. ipython:: python

+   s.sum(level='second')

 More on the ``sum`` function and aggregation later.
 Grouping with multiple levels (as opposed to a single level) is not yet supported, though implementing it is not difficult.